mitre/demodocus/docs/overview.md

 # Overview

-The Demodocus Framework enables automated analysis of web site accessibility.
+The Demodocus (pronounced deh-MAH-do-kus) Framework enables automated analysis of web site accessibility.
 More than just a static page analyzer, Demodocus will simulate real users with a variety of abilities as they navigate through all potential page states, including invoking dynamic changes within single pages.
 Demodocus can then